uofa-cmput404/uofa-cmput404.github.io/content/general/labs.md

 ## Rubric

-Your grade on the lab is the percentage of your code that you **completed and** can demonstrate to the TA during your demo that you **understand.** You must be able to explain your code to the TA and explain why you chose to write your code the way you did.
+Your grade on the lab is the percentage of your code that you **completed and** can demonstrate to the TA during your walkthrough that you **understand.** You must be able to explain your code to the TA and explain why you chose to write your code the way you did.

 For example, you might be asked to explain: